ablaom/MachineLearningInJulia2020/tutorials.md

 true
 ```

-When subsampling, no levels are not lost:
+When subsampling, no levels are lost:

 ```julia
 levels(exam_mark[1:2])